ellisztamas/fecundity_components/README.md

 4. Format QTL results.
 5. Calculate genetic correlations

-The manuscript is created with the Rmarkdown document `manuscript/fecundity_manuscript.Rmd` (see also `manuscript/supporting_information.Rmd`).
-Shell scripts to running mapping jobs on a cluster using SLURM are given in `sh/`.
+The manuscript is created with the Rmarkdown document `manuscript/fecundity_manuscript.Rmd`.
+Supporting information is at the end of this document.

 ### Parental data